wolfgramm1/startup/README.md

 - Reviews are persistently stored
 - Ability to see who online currently
 - Users also get suggested a random movie to watch on the about page
+### Technologies
+I am going to use the required technologies in the following ways.

+- HTML - Uses correct HTML structure for application.
+Two HTML pages.
+One for login and one for voting.
+Hyperlinks to choice artifact.
+- CSS - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
+- JavaScript - Provides login, choice display, applying votes, display other users votes, backend endpoint calls.
+- Service - Backend service with endpoints for:
+  * login
+  * retrieving choices
+  * submitting votes
+  * retrieving vote status
+- DB - Store users, choices, and votes in database.
+- Login - Register and login users.
+Credentials securely stored in database.
+Can't vote unless authenticated.
+- WebSocket - As each user votes, their votes are broadcast to all other users.
+- React - Application ported to use the React web framework.